idksoftware/ImgArchive/Administrative-Housekeeping.md

 The other arguments relate to the location of archive components. these components are as follows:

-The archive repository i.e. where the archive are located (--shadow-path).
+* The archive repository i.e. where the archive are located (--shadow-path).

-The system environment i.e. where the system files are located (archive-path).
+* The system environment i.e. where the system files are located (--archive-path).

-The workspace i.e. where the working copies of images are located (workspace-path).
+* The workspace i.e. where the working copies of images are located (workspace-path).

+### The archive Location
+The location of the archive can be specified individually and not part of there the configuration is located as the archive can be quite large.
+Therefore this can be specified as a separate augment on the command line.
+If these is not supplied then the default will be to add it as a folder in the configuration.

+### The system environment location
+This is the home location of the archive.
+All the core configuration will be in folders located as sub-folders from this home folder.
+If this augment is used, and the location used for the configuration is not one of the OS default locations then SIA_HOME environment variable will need to be created to contain the path to this location.
+By using the siaadmin tool this environment variable will be managed for you.

-The locat
+### The workspace location
+This is where all the working copies of images are located.
+This folder can also become quite large so it is specified as a specified individually.
+In addition this will need to be a folder that you have permission to modify as the current user.

 Mirror commands (--mirror)
 These commands control the image mirroring functions.
 The default configuration is normal maintained by using configuration files as this function is carried out as part of an automatic operation.